 Labor is another significant component, typically running from $1.00 to $3.00 per square foot.
 This is why you might see a wide range of prices when you request a quote.
 A lower price might not include crucial prep work or cleanup, so it’s important to understand what’s covered.
 The most accurate quotes will always be based on a thorough inspection of your space.

-Beyond the Basics: Old Insulation Removal and Air Sealing
+Factoring in Insulation Removal and Air Sealing Costs

 A complete insulation project often involves more than just adding new material on top of the old.
 If your existing insulation is damaged, compressed, or contaminated by pests, it needs to be removed first.
 This process can add between $0.75 and $2.25 per square foot to the project.